ankrutik/notes/aws/solutions_arch_cert/notes.md

 - **Filtering**
 - AWS Management Console offers point-and-click interface

+## SNS+SQS Fan Out

+Writing to many SQS queues is problematic.

+Write to SNS.
+Make SQS listen to SNS.

+You can use S3, Dynamodb events to write to SNS and later publish on SQS.

+SNS FIFO can be used to guarantee ordering.

+SNS FIFO + SQS FIFO for fan out, ordering, deduplication

+SNS allows message filtering

 ## Elastic Transcoder

 - media transcoder in the cloud ie convert media files to different formats to play on smartphones, tablets, PCs, etc